XOORweb/NOT-Engine/README.md

 ### Compilation
 To compile NOT_Engine.dll and NOT_Enhost.exe you need to have [TCC](https://bellard.org/tcc/) in your PATH
 Also you will need [Resourcehacker](https://www.angusj.com/resourcehacker/) in your PATH to have the icon on the Enhost
+- clone git repository through `gh repo clone XOORweb/NOT-Engine`
-- Run `build` in the project directory
+- Run `build` in the repository directory